This story begins in a castle overlooking a village.

 The Doctor and Romana arrive at the Tower.

 Sue: I must say, the sets are beautiful.
-The BBC are great at this kind of thing.
-Hey, I’ve just noticed that Romana is wearing leg warmers.
+The BBC are great at this sort of thing.
+Hey, I’ve just noticed Romana is wearing leg warmers this week.
 How 1980s can you get?

 Sue: Of course I did.
 Didn’t you?

-Me: I still wear them from time to time, but they tend to sag a lot nowadays.
+Me: I still wear them from time to time, but they tend to sag at the knees these days.

 Fish brings Adric to the Tower so he can be admired by Siouxsie and Russell.